filipvanlaenen/walloon_polls/backlog.md

    the hatched areas and the red line
 1. Add a legend to the graph with the seat projections for coalitions explaining the filled and the hatched areas and the red line
-1. Add last election's results to the graph with the voting intentions (including its legend)
-1. Add last election's results to the graph with the seat projections (including its legend)
-1. Add last election's results to the graph with the seat projections for coalitions (including its legend)
 1. Mark the last election's result and the median in the seat probabilities table in a column named "special marks"
 1. Add an overview page for each pollster